jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 >
 > There's one **required** configuration object named "**meta-data**", with no extension, and is typically used by cloud providers to parameterize their instance data (left intentionally blank in this demo).
 The "**user-data**" file or object is used for configuring the "on boot" OS instructions.

+## Why not Ansible?

+Most people quickly click through their OS setup and _then_ use Ansible.
+When there are 5 servers or to rebuild, it becomes a daunting task that should be automated.
+I rebuild servers often because I like to start from scratch when writing posts, and it's a good security practice.

+Ansible requires a fully provisioned OS that you have SSH access to before running playbooks.
+By using `cloud-init` and autoinstall, I can automatically include my SSH keys that Ansible uses and configure things like the hostname, proxies, or DNS settings before the machine boots.
+I've included a couple of sample Ansible commands in my [real-life demo](#check-ansible-connections).

+Lastly, you can use `cloud-init` to do a lot of the server configuration steps, as Ansible would.
+It's then a matter of personal preference of where you manage your server config.
+I personally like the idea of keeping `cloud-init` focused only on the OS provisioning automation and then using Ansible for everything "on top."

+My solution also lends itself to repeatable OS base installs too, so each server setup is close, if not identical.

 ## Prerequisites

 - 2 USBs with 4 GB+ storage